openTdataCH/ojp-js/README.md

 ## Install

-- include the `ojp-sdk` package in the `./package.json` dependencies of your project
+- include the `ojp-sdk-v1` package in the `./package.json` dependencies of your project
 ```
   "dependencies": {
     "ojp-sdk-v1": "0.18.5"